 2.1 The Basics of Genetic Mapping

-Every plant has a genome — its complete set of DNA — organized into chromosomes.
+Every plant has a genome,its complete set of DNA — organized into chromosomes.
 These chromosomes contain thousands of genes, each carrying instructions for various biological functions.
 However, not all genes are visible or easily distinguishable in the field.
 Genetic mapping solves this problem by using molecular markers — identifiable DNA sequences that are associated with specific traits — as signposts.4,5

 These markers are inherited along with nearby genes and serve as proxies to track traits across generations.
 When scientists identify a marker that consistently co-occurs with a trait of interest, they can infer that the trait is located near that marker on the chromosome.
 This process forms the basis of linkage mapping, one of the most widely used forms of genetic mapping in plant breeding.6,7